 Upon demobilization from an Incident, an inspection form or statement of No Damage/No Claims must accompany the OF-286 invoice for payment.

 Unoperated IRAs for engines, tenders and ambulances, are not valid outside the Northern Rockies Geographic Area.
-Only Fully Operated and Unoperated – Option 3 IRAs are valid outside the Northern Rockies Geographic Area.
+Fully Operated, Unoperated – Option 3 IRAs, and Unoperated IRAs for pickups and command vehiclesare valid outside the Northern Rockies Geographic Area.

 All operating supplies are to be furnished by the government.